 In August of 1996, Elana Rosenfeld sold her first pound of Kicking Horse Coffee.
 It quickly became Canada’s number one certified organic, fair trade coffee.

-Jody Mitchell of Tumbler Ridge has always had an entrepreneurial spirit.
+Jody Mitchell of Logan Lake has always had an entrepreneurial spirit.
 With the downturn in the coal industry, Mitchell decided to open Filaprint 3D in the basement of her home.

 In just four years, Indigena Solutions has gone from five employees to a 15,000 square foot location on Annacis Island and a staff of 60.